-Asian Beef with Mushrooms and Snow Peas – delish and easy-to-make!
-Tender mushrooms, crisp snow peas, and thinly sliced sirloin steak strips sautéed in garlic.
+Asian Beef with Mushrooms and Snow Peas is a simple dinner perfect for those busy weeknights!
+Your family will love tender mushrooms, crisp snow peas, and thinly sliced sirloin steak sautéed with garlic.

-- If you decide to use soy sauce in this recipe, keep in mind that is much saltier than Tamari sauce.
-Use low-sodium soy sauce, or use less of soy sauce and more olive oil (or water it down with water) and don’t salt the meat or vegetables during the cooking process.
+- If you decide to use soy sauce in for Asian beef, keep in mind that it is much saltier than Tamari sauce.
+Use low-sodium soy sauce, or use less of soy sauce and more olive oil.
+Or, water down the sauce with a small amount of water.

 What kind of beef to use